moleculediscovery/workshop2024/index.md

 ### Registration
 The workshop will be open to everyone without a registration fee.
-You can register [here] ❗️add link❗️!
+You can register [here](https://www.eventbrite.com/e/ellis-machine-learning-for-molecule-discovery-workshop-tickets-1021584786597?aff=oddtdtcreator)!

 ### Schedule
 [TBA]